Nominations Open for the SGAC Co-Chair Election 2023

 - Have knowledge of the UN Committee on the Peaceful Uses of Outer Space (UN COPUOS) and its objectives

 - Have preferably hands-on experience in activities for young adults and space-related projects

-- Be the leading example in upholding the SGAC bylaws and statutes
+- Be the leading example in upholding the SGAC Statutes and Bylaws

 - Must be held to the highest level of accountability in the organisation and be able to declare any potential conflicts of interest should a situation arise